-In Addis Ababa, the capital city of Ethiopia, our partner Ellilta-Women At Risk (E-WAR) runs a number of programs designed to address the rehabilitation of women working on the streets, preventative education to vulnerable youth and raise awareness about the relevant issues amongst the local community.
+Working across 4 cities in Ethiopia, our partner Ellilta-Women At Risk (E-WAR) provides the means for women to gain meaningful employment and escape the trap of a dangerous lifestyle.
+They run a number of programs designed to address the rehabilitation of women working on the streets, preventative education to vulnerable youth and raise awareness.

 In a country renowned for extreme poverty, E-WAR is not providing ‘charity’ but is equipping women with the skills to go from poverty to prosperity through new employment opportunities.
 They have the choice of training in a range of areas from food technology, to hairdressing, to soap or scarf making amongst others.